metricjar/atom-python/README.md

 - Fixing auth mechanism

 ### v1.0.2
--Added support to send a bulk of events via the put_events method
+- Added support to send a bulk of events via the put_events method

 ### v1.0.1
 - Added Docs